codecrafting-io/adoldap/README.md

   - [After Fetch Callback](#after-fetch-callback)
 - [Comming Soon](#comming-soon)

- > :warning: **WARNING:** :warning: This library still on alfa, so testing is on the way and newer version may break backwards compability.
+ > :warning: **WARNING:** :warning: This library still on alfa, so testing is on the way and newer versions may break backwards compability.

 The AdoLDAP is a small PHP library to seamless search and authenticate on the Active Directory with ADO and LDAP.
 In short terms it provides the following benefits (:star::star::star::star::star:):